jkillingsworth/jkillingsworth.com/README.md

    Run the above commands from the MSYS2 shell in the `MSYS` environment.
 After installing the prerequisite packages, switch to running the MSYS2 shell in the `MINGW64` environment from this point forward.

+3. Clone the repository using the `--shallow-exclude` option to exclude the `gh-pages` branch:

+       git clone https://github.com/jkillingsworth/jkillingsworth.com.git --shallow-exclude=gh-pages

+   The `gh-pages` branch is where the rendered files for the live website are stored.

-3. Install the Bundler gem using the following command:
+4. Install the Bundler gem using the following command:

        gem install bundler

-4. Install Jekyll and all dependencies using the following command:
+5. Install Jekyll and all dependencies using the following command:

        bundle install

-5. Verify the latest version of Jekyll is installed using the following command:
+6. Verify the latest version of Jekyll is installed using the following command:

        ./bin/jekyll --version

-6. Verify that you can build and host the site on your local machine:
+7. Verify that you can build and host the site on your local machine:

        ./bin/jekyll serve